Best integration practices

 Limit your links

-We will be enforcing work item revision and link limits in the near future.
+We'll enforce work item revision and link limits in the near future.
 These limits will be determined by performance monitoring and customer feedback.

-Queries for Reporting
+Queries for reporting

 Using queries and individual get work item calls is the number one way to get rate limits enforced on your organization.
 Don't execute queries to return large lists of work items.
-Use the reporting work item links and work item revisions REST API's instead.
+Use the reporting work item links and work item revisions REST APIs instead.